oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * If the request itself is not valid or if the given resource or audience are unknown, or are unacceptable based on policy, the authorization server MUST deny the request.
 * The authorization server MAY add, remove or change claims.
 See [Claims transcription](#claims-transcription).
+* If the request contains a sender-constraint `subject_token` the client MUST provide proof of possession or MUST use client authentication.
+The authorization server MAY deny a request without proof of possession, subject to policy.

+### Confirmation key transfer {#confirmation-key-transfer}

+Confirmation key information MAY need to be transferred from token exchange request to assertion grant response.
+A client MAY present proof of possession, for example via {{RFC9449}} or {{RFC8705}}, to indicate to the authorization server of domain A to include confirmation key information in the assertion.
+The claim can then be picked up by the authorization server of domain B to include this into issued credentials.
+To distinguish transfer of confirmation key from actual confirmation key claims a new claim is introduced.

+{:vspace}
+requested_cnf
+: OPTIONAL.
+Indicates to the authorization server processing the assertion to issue tokens with confirmation key based on {{RFC7800}}.
+The `cnf` claim of resulting tokens MUST match the value of the `requested_cnf` claim of the assertion.
+See {{assertion-processing-rules}} for more details on how authorization server are expected to process it.

 ### Token Exchange Response